Shuvadip-Ghosh/Shuvadip-Ghosh/ReadMe.md

 In addition to web development, I have successfully developed a full-fledged desktop application<br>called [Oniyama](https://shuvadip-ghosh.github.io/Oniyama/), an anime streaming platform built using the Electron.js framework.
 This project<br>showcases my ability to create complex, feature-rich software solutions that blend the power of web<br>technologies with the flexibility of desktop applications.

-My academic journey in technology is<br>supported by my pursuit of a B.Sc. in Computer Science at St. Xavier's College, Kolkata, where I am<br>constantly learning and applying new concepts to further my expertise in the field.
+My academic journey in technology is supported by my pursuit of a B.Sc. in Computer Science at <br>St. Xavier's College, Kolkata, where I am constantly learning and applying new concepts to further my<br> expertise in the field.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/shuvgaveup)